MediaComem/comem-archidep/ex/render-database-deployment.md

   * [new branch]      docker-postgres -> docker-postgres
  ```

- You can go check on GitHub if your new branch has been pushed by displaying the branch dropdown:
+ You can go check on GitHub if your new branch has been pushed, by displaying the branch dropdown:

  ![Check branch is on GitHub](../images/render-database-branch.png)

 >:books: Let's note that this whole step has nothing to do with PaaS deployments in and of themselves.
-It is just a corollary of some code changes that had to be made for the Todolist to work with Postgres and the fact that we didn't you to have to implement those changes manually.
+It is just a corollary of some code changes that had to be made for the Todolist to work with Postgres and the fact that we didn't want you to have to implement those changes manually.

 ## :exclamation: Create a Postgres Database on Render